 Western University, Teaching Support Centre, Marking Practices.
 Retrieved from: https://www.uwo.ca/tsc/resources/resources_graduate_students/ta_handbook/marking_practices/index.html

-Communication and student engagement in remote learning
+Communication and student engagement in online learning

-Communication in remote learning courses
+Communication in online learning courses

 There are many ways that you will communicate with the instructor and students in the course including through email, announcements, and discussion forums in UM Learn.
-Whatever your role is in the course as a TA or Grader/Marker, find ways to let students know you are there and available to help them and guide them through their remote learning courses.
+Whatever your role is in the course as a TA or Grader/Marker, find ways to let students know you are there and available to help them and guide them through their online learning courses.

 General guidelines for communication